What is Internal Trade?

 In the process of distribution of goods there are a number of significant functions performed by the wholesalers:

 Types of Wholesaler

-Basically there are three types of wholesaler:
+Basically, there are three types of wholesalers:

 - Manufacturer Wholesaler: Such wholesalers, perform the task of manufacturing goods as well as selling the same on a wholesale basis.